-Project Stage Potential Environmental & Social Impacts/Issues Proposed Mitigation Measures/indicators Institutional Responsibilities Supervision Responsibility biodiversity.
-All construction activities which cause noise pollution, should be stopped during prayers.
+Project Stage Potential Environmental & Social Impacts/ Issues Proposed Mitigation Measures/indicators Institutional Responsibilities Supervision Responsibility All construction activities which cause noise pollution, should be stopped during prayers.
 Construction Activity Air quality will degrade due to dust blowing from earthwork, transportation of waste or fine material and emission of construction vehicles.
+Construction machinery shall be properly maintained to minimize exhaust emissions of CO2, particulate matter (SPM, PM2.5 and PM10) and Hydrocarbons.
 Dust generated as a result of clearing, leveling and site grading operations shall be suppressed using water sprinklers.
 Dust generation due to vehicle movement on haul roads/access roads shall be controlled through regular water sprinkling.
 Carry the materials especially loose soil and sand with adequate cover.
 Ensure use of masks to construction workers if dust content is high.
-Contractor Environmental Consultant of PMU, IWM Construction Activity Safety Issues/impact may be decline if construction management not works rightly Unauthorized entry to the site area is completely prohibited and the site will be properly fenced with a single entry, for this purpose Properly maintained and control store house, storages instruments as well as hazardous materials on the site Health and safety training will be arranged for the Rohingya or other communities' labors before project intervention started.
-Labor will bring their proper IDs and wear when Contractor Environmental Consultant of PMU, IWM
+Contractor Environmental Consultant of PMU Construction Activity Safety Issues/impact may be decline if construction management not works rightly Unauthorized entry to the site area is completely prohibited and the site will be properly fenced with a single entry, for this purpose Properly maintained and control store house, storages instruments as well as hazardous materials on the site Health and safety training will be arranged for the Rohingya or other communities' labors before project intervention started.
+Labor will bring their proper IDs and wear when they will entry in the camp area.
+Child labors will not allow for any kind of activities Site shall be secured by fencing and maintained at entry points Contractor Environmental Consultant of PMU, IWM